Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 These beautiful birds stand tall, with a wingspan of up to five feet and two-foot body length.

-Most of those living in Michigan inhabit woodlands and open areas such as fields, meadows, and wetlands; this makes it easier for them to access their rodent prey.
+Most people in Michigan inhabit woodlands and open areas such as fields, meadows, and wetlands, which makes it easier for them to access their rodent prey.

-Though they have a more limited range than other species, they can be found across Michigan during the breeding season, eating everything from grouse to muskrats.
+Though their range is more limited than that of other species, they can be found across Michigan during the breeding season, eating everything from grouse to muskrats.

 Great Horned Owls are mostly nocturnal, yet some activity can happen around dawn or dusk.

-During courtship season, these types of owls in Michigan will make deep hoots which often carry for miles making them well known throughout their scenery; this also helps prospective mates find each other when locating potential nesting sites.
+During courtship season, these types of owls in Michigan make deep hoots that often carry for miles, making them well known throughout their scenery; this also helps prospective mates find each other when locating potential nesting sites.

-The most prominent feature of these iconic owls is their long ear tufts hence why they were nicknamed ‘horns’ due to their distinctive look.
+The most prominent feature of these iconic owls is their long ear tufts, which is why they were nicknamed ‘horns’ due to their distinctive look.

 When threatened or excited, adult and juvenile great-horned owls will spread these wide tufts out to appear larger, promising an intimidating presence when sighted.